microsoft/Purview-ADB-Lineage-Solution-Accelerator/TROUBLESHOOTING.md

 When opening the cloned repo in VS Code, you may see a pop up saying "Some projects have trouble loading".
 This is due to Auth libraries not yet being specifically available for dotnet 6.0.

 **Solution**: You can safely ignore these warnings.

+## <a id="driver-crash" />Driver Crashes When Using OpenLineage

+### When using SaveAsTable and Overwrite Mode

+When using OpenLineage `0.11.0` with Databricks Runtime `10.4` and executing a command like `df.write.mode("overwrite").saveAsTable("default.mytable")`, the driver crashes.
+This is due to a bug in OpenLineage which did not separate out certain commands for Spark 3.2 vs Spark 3.1.

+**Solution**: You can use `mode("append")` to add data to the table instead.
+Alternatively, you may explore using OpenLineage `0.12.0` which has resolved this issue.
+However, the Solution Accelerator is not fully tested on `0.12.0` and may have other issues in our supported use cases.